tomas/skull/README.md

     $ h.get 'john' # => 'lennon'
     $ h.all | while read key val; do echo "${key}: ${val}"; done # => 'john: lennon'

-You can also just call methods "publicly", passing the element as an argument:
+You can also call "class methods" directly, passing the element as an argument:

     $ String.downcase "THIS ROCKS" # => "this rocks"
     $ Process.kill 22674